 f) The representatives of each caucus shall elect a Vice-President annually, at the board meeting following the annual meeting.

-g) The President shall be elected every three years at the annual meeting.
+g) The President shall be elected every four years at the annual meeting.

-k) Each Board member shall be a representative of a “member” incorporated municipality.
+j) Each Board member shall be a representative of a “member” municipality.